The Challenge of Crystal Eye to Gamma Ray Bursts

 Gamma ray bursts are events that occur at enormous distances from the observer.
 Deep understanding of them remains an ambitious goal for science, as it is still among the most mysterious and powerful phenomena in the universe.

-The device is designed to collect these light signals with millimeter precision.
+The device is designed to capture these light signals with an accuracy of about one degree.
 Once detected, the system can immediately send an alert to the scientific community, indicating the precise location of these radiation events in the sky.
-“The speed with which we can localize such an event is crucial, as it allows other instruments to study it in a complementary manner,” says the researcher, referring to the ability to leverage the project within a multimessenger approach, which we have discussed in the past.
+“The speed at which we can localize such an event is crucial to allow other instruments to study it in a complementary way, and to improve its localization in the sky in order to identify the source", says the researcher, referring to the ability to leverage the project within a multimessenger approach, which we have discussed in the past.

 The ability to detect gamma ray bursts in real time has applications not only in astrophysics but also in other fields of science.
 For example, the crystals used could also be employed to monitor terrestrial atmospheric phenomena, such as Terrestrial Gamma-ray Flashes (TGFs), which occur during very powerful storms.
 “Although these events do not originate in space, they are similar to cosmic gamma bursts and provide us with important data on atmospheric physics,” explains De Mitri.